-- The present and past tenses correctly and consistently, including the progressive form. - Subordination (using when, if, that or because) and coordination (using or, and or but). - Apostrophes for contraction and possession.
+- The present and past tenses correctly and consistently, including the progressive form. - Subordination (using when, if, that or because) and coordination (using or, and or but).

-Understand how nouns can be formed using suffixes such as ness and -er and by compounding.
+Understand how nouns can be formed using suffixes such as - ness and -er and by compounding.